Security Questionnaire: How to Answer and Send Your Own [+ Free Template]

-Tip: Keep lines of communication open and your customer informed about how your security upgrades are going.
+Tip: Keep lines of communication open and your customer informed about how your information security upgrades are going.

 Now that you know how to prepare for and answer a security questionnaire, the next step is to create and send your own assessments.

 Why should you send a security questionnaire?